Ever wondered why people queue outside Apple stores like it’s a concert?

 Apple started in a garage in 1976, like most legends do.
 Steve Jobs, Steve Wozniak, and Ronald Wayne built Apple I, basically a fancy circuit board at the time.
 But it sold, and it sparked something bigger.

 By the ’80s, Apple was a rising star with the Apple II and then the Macintosh.
 But soon after, the company hit a rough patch.
 Leadership kept changing, products failed (remember the Newton PDA?), and the brand lost focus.
-It was like Apple forgot who it was.
+It was like Apple forgot who it was a shift that later shaped the marketing strategy of Apple into what we know today: focused, innovative, and customer-driven.

 Then in 1997, Jobs returned and everything changed.
 He simplified the product line, focused on design, and introduced a new vision.
 That moved redefined Apple’s journey and kicked off a success story unlike any other.